MicrosoftDocs/connected-spaces/articles/ase-connect.md

 8. When prompted to sign in to Azure, use the same credentials you used to create the resources in your subscription.

-    You'll know that the script is complete when you rPowershell window accepts input again.
+    You'll know that the script is complete when you Powershell window accepts input again.
 The last message you'll see from the script is: "Arc setup starting..."

 9. After the script has completed, contact Microsoft to take over for the final steps to set up your environment.